-The Craftsman style, which gained prominence at the tail end of the Victorian Era with its elaborate and ornate fixtures, simplified house forms and ornamentation.
-As Gustav Stickley, its most famous promoter noted, “… its low broad proportions and … lack of ornamentation gives it a character so natural and unaffected that it seems to … blend with any landscape.”
+The Craftsman style gained prominence at the Victorian Eras tail end with its elaborate and ornate fixtures, simplified house forms, and ornamentation.
+As Gustav Stickley, its most famous promoter, noted, “… its low, broad proportions and … lack of ornamentation gives it a character so natural and unaffected that it seems to … blend with any landscape.”
 This is not to say that Craftsman homes are bland and colorless.
 On the contrary, they are some of the most fascinating.

-Designed to be practical, straightforward and purposeful, Farmhouse home plans are one of the most captivating and enchanting portraits of Americana.
+Designed to be practical, straightforward, and purposeful, Farmhouse home plans are among the most captivating and enchanting portraits of Americana.
 These plans embody the concept of a home built in the countryside on a large scenic property or open space.

 The cozy front porch of this quaint 3-bedroom, 2.5-bath Farmhouse style home is the perfect star-gazing spot!
 The home has an open concept design with a Great Room (living/kitchen/dining areas), fireplace, family room, and bedrooms on the second level (House Plan #120-1368).

 One of the most commonly built house styles in the United States, the Traditional house plan has a broad appeal – resonating with new homeowners, growing families, and empty nesters.
 Consistent with the Country design, the Traditional plan may have covered porches, simple rooflines, symmetrically spaced windows, and up-to-date essentials.